wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

     mod:AddCallback(ModCallbacks.MC_USE_ITEM, mod.myFunction)
     ```

+    This code showcases how the return value can be used to alter the behavior of the item usage.
+Here, it will cause the item to not discharge, not be removed on use and not show the use animation.
+    ```lua
+    function mod:myFunction2(collectibleID, rngObj, playerWhoUsedItem, useFlags, activeSlot, varData) return {
+            Discharge = false,
+            Remove = false,
+            ShowAnim = false,
+        }
+    end
+    mod:AddCallback(ModCallbacks.MC_USE_ITEM, mod.myFunction2)
+    ```

     This code will only print "D6 used!" when the D6 is used.
     ```lua
-    function mod:myFunction2(collectibleID, rngObj, playerWhoUsedItem, useFlags, activeSlot, varData) print("D6 used!")
+    function mod:myFunction3(collectibleID, rngObj, playerWhoUsedItem, useFlags, activeSlot, varData) print("D6 used!")
     end
-    mod:AddCallback(ModCallbacks.MC_USE_ITEM, mod.myFunction2, CollectibleType.COLLECTIBLE_D6)
+    mod:AddCallback(ModCallbacks.MC_USE_ITEM, mod.myFunction3, CollectibleType.COLLECTIBLE_D6)
     ```

 |DLC|Value|Name|Function Args| Optional Args|